-Reaching a height of 484 ft, the iconic Smith Tower is the oldest skyscraper standing in Seattle, WA.
+Reaching a height of 484 feet, the iconic Smith Tower is the oldest skyscraper standing in Seattle.
 Erected in 1914, the Smith Tower was the tallest building along the West Coast until Seattle’s 1962 World’s Fair when it was succeeded by the Space Needle.
-Located at the top of this landmark sits one of Seattle’s best observation decks paired with a prohibition-era, speakeasy-themed bar that mirrors its early 20th-century architecture.
+Located at the top of this landmark sits one of Seattle’s best observation decks paired with a Prohibition-era, speakeasy-themed bar that mirrors its early 20th-century architecture.
 Enjoy your cocktail while admiring the 360 degree views that feature Mt.
-Rainer, the Olympic Mountains, the Puget Sound, and of course, the Space Needle.
+Rainer, the Olympic Mountains, the Puget Sound and of course the Space Needle.

 Situated in a renovated bungalow, Open Books carries over 10,000 new, used, and out-of-print books, of or about poetry.
 With readings and workshops held regularly, Open Books is more than just a neighborhood bookstore, it’s a community.
 The 23-year-old business was sold to Billie Swift in 2016 when the original owners retired.
 She was a regular patron who bought the store to preserve the poetry sanctuary that had become so important to her.

-The Seattle Central Library is one of the most notable structures standing in Seattle, WA. and earned a national AIA Honor Award for Architecture in 2005.
+The Seattle Central Library is one of the most notable structures standing in Seattle and earned a national AIA Honor Award for Architecture in 2005.
 Its crumpled-paper look was designed by Rem Koolhaas and Joshua Prince-Ramus of the Office of Metropolitan Architecture meant to appreciate books in the digital age.
-Inside, the library features a number of colorful spaces such as the bright orange floors in the Starbucks Teen Center and the bubble gum floors of the Faye G. Allen Children’s Center.
-One of the less frequented but nevertheless spectacular spaces in the library is the Meeting Level, or what the public has titled, the “Red Hall”.
-Lit dramatically, various shades of red line the floor, walls, and ceilings, of the hallway.
-While this may seem like an unconventional choice for an educational space, each door leads to neutral colored study and conference room.
+Inside, the library features a number of colorful spaces such as the bright orange floors in the Starbucks Teen Center and the bubble gum floors of the Faye G Allen Children’s Center.
+One of the less frequented but nevertheless spectacular spaces in the library is the Meeting Level, or what the public has titled the ‘Red Hall.’
+It’s lit dramatically, with various shades of red lining the floor, walls and ceilings of the hallway.
+While this may seem like an unconventional choice for an educational space, each door leads to neutral-colored study and conference room.